WCARL12/WCARL12/README.md

-Hi, My name is Carl and I am 19 years old.
+Hi, My name is Carl and I am 20 years old.

 I am a student in CNA and currently taking a course 'Software Development Co-op'.
 I am currently in my second year.
 I have started my coding journey in 2022 and I fell in love with it since.
 I love creating websites and I have experience both the Front-end and the Back-end.
-I only have 3 months work experience but I am determined to become a full stack developer in the future!
+I have 8 months work experience but I am determined to become a full stack developer in the future!

 Languanges I know:
 - Python